awsdocs/aws-certificate-user-guide/doc_source/acm-slr.md

 You don't need to manually create the SLR that ACM uses\.
 When you issue an ACM certificate using the AWS Management Console, the AWS CLI, or the AWS API, ACM creates the SLR for you the first time that you choose a private CA to sign your certificate\.

 If you encounter messages stating that ACM cannot determine whether an SLR exists on your account, it may mean that your account has not granted a read permission that ACM Private CA requires\.
 This will not prevent the SLR from being installed, and you can still issue certificates, but ACM will be unable to renew the certificates automatically until you resolve the problem\.
-For more information, see [Problems with the ACM Service\-Linked Role \(SLR\)](slr-problems.md)\.
+For more information, see [Problems with the ACM service\-linked role \(SLR\)](slr-problems.md)\.

 **Important**
 This SLR can appear in your account if you completed an action in another service that uses the features supported by this role\.
 Also, if you were using the ACM service before January 1, 2017, when it began supporting SLRs, then ACM created the AWSServiceRoleForCertificateManager role in your account\.
 To learn more, see [A New Role Appeared in My IAM Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.